 The Central Carolina Community College Division of Student Services has published this handbook to assist you in meeting your educational goals at CCCC.
-Please review all policies and familiarize yourself with the academic calendar.
+Please review all policies and familiarize yourself with the academic calendar

 Central Carolina Community College has made every reasonable effort to determine that everything stated in this handbook is accurate at the time of publication.
 However, the N.C.
-General Assembly, the State Board of Community Colleges or the CCCC Board of Trustees may make changes in policy, graduation requirements, fees and other charges, curriculum course structure and content, and other such matters after the publication of this handbook (June 2021).
+General Assembly, the State Board of Community Colleges or the CCCC Board of Trustees may make changes in policy, graduation requirements, fees and other charges, curriculum course structure and content, and other such matters after the publication of this handbook (June 2022).
 The N.C.
 General Assembly may make changes in tuition without notice.
 The official version and any addendums of the college handbook can be found at cccc.edu/handbook.

-Central Carolina Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas and certificates.
+Central Carolina Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Central Carolina Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).